-Known for "his storied history of innovation" (Toronto Globe and Mail), Dr. Keith Cerny’s career spans classical music, technology, and business.
+Known for "his storied history of innovation" (Toronto Globe and Mail), and "administrative prowess" during the pandemic (Musical America), Dr. Keith Cerny’s career spans classical music, technology, and business.
 He began his musical studies singing with the San Francisco Boys Chorus, where he performed with the San Francisco Opera and the San Francisco Symphony.
 He also began playing piano at age 10 and performed extensively in his teens as a pianist and conductor with a number of organizations, including the Berkeley Contemporary Chamber Players.
 He studied music and physics at the University of California at Berkeley, graduating with highest honors in both disciplines.

 Following graduation from Berkeley, Keith was awarded a Fulbright fellowship to London.
 There, he studied and freelanced for four years as a pianist, vocal coach, and conductor.
 He studied conducting at the Guildhall School of Music and Drama and attended the repetiteur’s training course at the English National Opera.
 He subsequently received an MBA with distinction from the Harvard Business School, and a Ph.D. in econometrics and development policy from the Open University in the U.K.